For an average semi-detached house that needs a first floor chimney breast removed, you can expect to pay around £1500 for a professional job.

 That’s with fitting of gallows brackets in the loft, a concrete hearth to level the floor, new skirting and plastering.
 It’s a two-man job that can take up to three days.
 You will most likely have to finish off the decorating in the room or pay additional costs.

 Hypothetically speaking, if the job was carried out on the ground floor, whilst retaining the bedroom breast; the job would stretch to 4 days and £1775.

 Then for an entire chimney breast removal, leaving only the stack remaining, it becomes a 5 days job for £2050.

-To get quotes from trusted and vetted builders in your area.
-Fill in the form below.
-This service is powered by RatedPeople.
+To get quotes from trusted and vetted builders in your area just click the button below:

 Whilst few continue to maintain and repair them in tribute, it’s not always the best option.